We have made a final decision on the maximum prices exempt sellers may charge embedded network customers.

 New prices are implemented1 September 2020

-We have made a draft decision on the maximum prices exempt sellers may charge customers in embedded networks.
+We have made our final decision on the maximum prices exempt sellers may charge customers in embedded networks.

-From 1 September, we propose that the 2020 Victorian Default Offer prices be the new maximum prices for all households and most businesses in embedded networks.
-Our draft decision means residential customers could save from $180 to $370, while small business customers could save between $900 to $2,200 annually.
+From 1 September 2020, Victorian Default Offer prices will be the new maximum prices for all households and most businesses in embedded networks.

 What is an exempt seller?